Tuesday, December 12, 2017

 questions about poinsettias and the poinsettia show itself.
 The first 100

-this special day.
+family) to celebrate this special day.

 National Poinsettia Day (by decree of Congress) marks the death of Joel Roberts